deepfriedfilth/deepfriedfilth/README.md

 #### Why, you certainly have a slightly off putting username, you say?

 Facts is facts, no doubt.
-But hopefully you can take some solice in its origin story involving AIM  (RIP).
+But hopefully you can take some solace in its origin story involving AIM  (RIP).

 Pardon all the dust and cob webs, and apologies in advance if the latest version of `node` gives ya a hell of a time if you attempt to build some of these projects.. no warranty is expressed or implied, but I do sincerely hope anyone might find some of these chunks of code helpful in their own development!